Overview of the organization of the code of Borrowing Module of the Angle Protocol

 Settlementcontract to first allow owners of over-collateralized vault to claim their collateral upon repaying all their debt.
 Then owners of stablecoins can redeem collateral at oracle value (if there is enough left).

 This side contract facilitates auto-leverage and liquidations.
 It can be used to swap from one asset to another hence allowing for instance swaps of stablecoin to collateral to enable users to increase their leverage on the collateral they're using to borrow.
-The contract implemented by the Angle Core Team is built to optimize interactions with Angle Core Module.

 In this module, there is only one place where roles are stored: it is in the